KarimAziev/redux-saga-modal/README.md

 import { sagas as modalsSaga } from 'redux-saga-modal' import { confirmModalSaga, anotherModalSaga } from './sagas';

-const modalsConfig = {
+ //key is a modal name and modal is a value const modalsConfig = {
   'CONFIRM_MODAL': confirmModalSaga,
   'ANOTHER_MODAL': anotherModalSaga,